Welcome to today's edition of the Rush 24-7 podcast.

 We've got to fix this now.

-They get to destroy it, and then rebuild it in their own image.
+So they get to do two things: they get to destroy it and then rebuild it in their own image.

 Here's another soundbite from our man-child regime leader.

-Invisible to regulators, invisible to the public.
+Markets operated in the shadows of our economy, invisible to regulators, invisible to the public.

-So reckless practices were rampant, Risks accrued until they threatened our entire financial system.
+Risks accrued until they threatened our entire financial system.

-And that's why these reforms are designed to respect legitimate activities but prevent reckless risk taking.
+And that's why these reforms are designed to respect legitimate activities but prevent reckless risk-taking.

-These reforms are designed to respect legitimate activities, of which he doesn't see any, by the way, but prevent reckless risk taking.
+These reforms are designed to respect legitimate activities, of which he doesn't see any, by the way, but prevent reckless risk-taking.

-Now what is reckless risk-taking?
+Now, what is reckless risk-taking?

 We don't know.